bnclabs/gofast/README.md

 * `0xd9` says frame is a tag with 2-bye extension.
 * Following two bytes `0xd9f7` is tag-number `Tag-55799`.
-* As per the RFC `0xd9 0xd9f7 appears not to be in use as a distinguishing mark for frequently used file types`.
+* As per the RFC - **0xd9 0xd9f7 appears not to be in use as a distinguishing mark for frequently used file types**.
 * Maximum length of a packet can be 4GB.
 * 0xc6 is gofast reserved tag (tagvalue-6) to denote that the following packet is a post.
-* 0x81 denotes a cbor array of single item, a special meaning for new request that expects a single response from peer.
+* 0x81 denotes a cbor array of single item, a special meaning for new request that expects a single response from remote.
 * 0x9f denotes a cbor array of indefinite items, a special meaning for a new request that starts a bi-directional stream.
 * 0xc7 is gofast reserved tag (tagvalue-7) to denote that the following packet is part of a stream.
-* 0xc8 is gofast reserved tag (tagvalue-8) to denote that this packet is a end-packet closing the bi-directional stream.
+* 0xc8 is gofast reserved tag (tagvalue-8) to denote that this packet is an end-packet closing the bi-directional stream.
 * `Packet` shall always be encoded as CBOR byte-array.

 Except for post-request, the exchange between client and server is always